 We will be training to improve the general foundation of your skiing technique.
 Areas covered can be found on the course finder page under “more information” of any week.

 In the evenings people on the course may explore the resort and check out some of the many bars or culture.
-We generally head to dinner in town as a group just before 7pm.
+We generally head to dinner in town as a group just before 7pm a few nights during the week.
 There is a friendly bar in the restaurant of the hotel which is perfect at the end of a hard day!
 There are also video analysis sessions on Monday and Thursday night.
-We will often have a weekly quiz as a bit of fun for those interested and most Friday’s there is live music at the Hotel Mon Reve.
+We will often have a weekly quiz and/or BBQ (summer only) as a bit of fun for those interested and most Friday’s there is live music at the Hotel Mon Reve.

 Ocassionally, if there are high winds, or if it rains on the glacier, it may be closed for a morning or a day.
 If the lifts are closed, we will take this day as the day off and shift the course back by a day.
 The Academy also has a dry land training programme which can take place if needed, normally in the garage of the hotel.
 We find the dry land training programme beneficial to the skiing programme.
 Even if the weather is good, it is worth asking about the dry land training.